Merri/bemact/README.md

         '--is-read': this.props.read,
         '--is-popular': this.props.popular
     },
-    this.disabled ? '--disabled' : '--enabled'
+    this.props.disabled ? '--disabled' : '--enabled'
 )

 return bem(